bebo-exe/packet-capturer/TROUBLESHOOTING.md

    - Look at "Frame Data" field
    - If you see mostly control packets (ARP, SYN, FIN), pattern will be scarce
    - Wait for packets with actual data (HTTP, DNS responses)

 ---

-### Problem: Parallel mode is slower than Sequential mode

-Parallel mode should be faster (or at least the same speed), running all algorithms at once.

-**Possible causes:**

-1. **Low packet count (< 100)**
-   - With very small datasets, threading overhead can exceed benefit
-   - Solution: Use 1000+ packets to see actual parallelization advantage

-2. **Very fast pattern matching**
-   - If pattern is found immediately, sequential may finish before threads launch
-   - This is normal for small patterns or small datasets
-   - Solution: Try with larger packet counts for measurable difference

-3. **System load**
-   - If your system is already busy, parallel threads compete for CPU
-   - Close other applications and try again

-**Expected behavior:**
-- Sequential with 2000+ packets: ~300-500ms total
-- Parallel with 2000+ packets: ~150-200ms total (roughly split by 3)
-- Ratio: Parallel should be 50-70% of Sequential time

----